 I’ve thought a lot about strength lately.
 Working full-time, raising three young kids, my husband going through a job change… During this crazy life stage, I hear a lot of, “You’re so strong”; “How do you do it all?”; “How are you so strong?”
 It’s flattering to hear, and sometimes I think to myself, “Wow I have them fooled!”
 Other times I almost cringe inside and want to cry, “If they only knew how weak I really feel.”
-It’s usually in the moments when I’m trying to do things on my own, be tough, and look strong and unfazed that I’m the actually the weariest.
+It’s usually in the moments when I’m trying to do things on my own, be tough, and look strong and unfazed that I’m actually the weariest.

 I recently read a story about a safari guide who saw a group of lions that learned to hunt and take down elephants.
 “How could lions bring down an elephant,” he wondered.
 People had always talked about the lion being the king of the jungle—even at Disney’s Animal Kingdom—but this guide knew from experience that wasn’t true.

 Elephants are, and have been, the king of the bush.
 They are massive, scary, and truly dominant.
 In my research, I found that lions actually respect elephants.
 The safari guide recounted that there were hundreds of times he had watched an elephant approach lions, and the lions always backed off.
-It was a rare occurrence for a lion to take down an elephant, because, wouldn’t they prefer easier prey?
+It was a rare occurrence for a lion to take down an elephant because wouldn’t they prefer easier prey?
 When he was finally able to see it happen, it was a smaller elephant.
 The pride of lions began to separate it from the herd.
 Almost in militant formation, they began to attack the elephant.
 Some would surround it, while others would jump on its back or get at its legs.
-It wasn’t a violent attack—it was slow, calm, methodical, and over time, the lions wore the elephant down.
+It wasn’t a violent attack—it was slow, calm, and methodical, and over time, the lions wore the elephant down.
 The pride was cautious and deliberate in their attack, slowly weakening the elephant until there was nothing left.

-Find Your Herd and Find Strength
+A Strong Woman Finds Your Herd to Find Strength

 Maybe you find yourself feeling weak or like you’re being surrounded, jumped on, and broken down; friend, find your herd and find strength.
 I gather much of my strength from hearing another mom’s story of her kids doing or acting exactly as mine do.
 I find strength in knowing that I’m not alone—knowing that someone else can relate and even empathize.
 I find strength in knowing that if others are going through the same things and are surviving, then I can too.
 I find strength in hearing and ultimately sharing the same brokenness as someone else in my herd.